buds-lab/buds-lab.github.io/index.md

 Vanessa Neo is a Student Researcher at NUS in the BUDS Lab.
 She is a student in the Project & Facilities Management program in the [NUS Dept. of Building](http://www.bdg.nus.edu.sg/undergraduate/PFM-curriculum.html){:target="_blank"}.
 Vanessa is a designer of some parts the [EDx Online Course - Foundations of Data Science for the Built Environment](https://youtu.be/jP22Rpngk6I){:target="_blank"}.

 ![Yiting Teo](buds-lab.github.io/yiting.png)
-Yiting Teo is a Student Researcher at NUS in the BUDS Lab.
+Yi Ting Teo is a Student Researcher at NUS in the BUDS Lab.
 She is a student in the Project & Facilities Management program in the [NUS Dept. of Building](http://www.bdg.nus.edu.sg/undergraduate/PFM-curriculum.html){:target="_blank"}.
-Yiting is the is a key leader in the development of the [Cozie platform](https://cozie.app/){:target="_blank"} and its deployment in SDE.
+Yi Ting is the is a key leader in the development of the [Cozie platform](https://cozie.app/){:target="_blank"} and its deployment in SDE.

 #### Affiliated Researchers
 ![Dr. Pandarasamy Arjunan](buds-lab.github.io/samyarjunan.jpeg)